 perform Optical Tunnel setup, when requested by the MDSC.

-The mechanisms used by O-PNC to perform intra-domain topology discovery and path setup are usually vendor-speicific and outside the scope of this document.
+The mechanisms used by O-PNC to perform intra-domain topology discovery and path setup are usually vendor-specific and outside the scope of this document.

-Depending on the type of optical network, TE topology abstraction, path compution and path setup can be single-layer (either OTN or WDM) or multi-layer OTN/WDM.
+Depending on the type of optical network, TE topology abstraction, path computation and path setup can be single-layer (either OTN or WDM) or multi-layer OTN/WDM.
 In the latter case, the multi-layer coordination between the OTN and WDM layers is performed by the O-PNC.

 Interface protocols and YANG data models for the MPIs

-This section describes general assumptions which are applicable at all the MPI interfaces, between each PNC (Optical or Packet) and the MDSC, and also to all the scenarios discussed in this document.
+This section describes general assumptions applicable at all the MPI interfaces, between each PNC (Optical or Packet) and the MDSC, and all the scenarios discussed in this document.

 RESTCONF protocol at the MPIs

-The RESTCONF protocol, as defined in [RFC8040], using the JSON representation, defined in [RFC7951], is assumed to be used at these interfaces.
-Extensions to RESTCONF, as defined in [RFC8527], to be compliant with Network Management Datastore Architecture (NMDA) defined in [RFC8342], are assumed to be used as well at these MPI interfaces and also at CMI interfaces.
+The RESTCONF protocol, as defined in [RFC8040], using the JSON representation defined in [RFC7951], is assumed to be used at these interfaces.
+In addition, extensions to RESTCONF, as defined in [RFC8527], to be compliant with Network Management Datastore Architecture (NMDA) defined in [RFC8342], are assumed to be used as well at these MPI interfaces and also at CMI interfaces.

 YANG data models at the MPIs